 Leader in Wood Coatings, Paint & Supplies

-Protek Paint has extensive product knowledge and offers in-depth solutions for your wood coatings needs, plus all the supplies needed to complete your project with the best results.
+Protek Paint has extensive product knowledge and offers in-depth solutions for your wood finishing needs, plus all the supplies needed to complete your project with the best results.

 Protek offers Clear & Coloured Coatings for exceptional Professional Wood Finishes

 You can choose from our professional lines of Clear or Coloured Acrylics, Urethanes and Stains either water or solvent based indoor coatings for wood furniture, cabinets, floors, fixtures, and for your exterior needs such as pergolas and gazeboes.

 We have protective coatings for wood (sealers, basecoats, primers, topc oats) in many sheens (even as low as zero), abrasives, buffing equipment, stains, mixing cups and almost everything that you would require as a homeowner and professional.

 ICA Group Spa is headquartered in Civitanova Marche (Macerata), with 2 production plants in Italy and 600 employees.
 They are a world leading manufacturer of high quality solvent or water-based Urethane and Acrylic wood coatings.
 ICA professional products offer;

 - Superior resistance to chemicals, scratches and wear over time.

 - Free of formaldehyde.